intuition-dev/mbMobile/B-M/docs/index.md

-There is also a non-SPA example blog app that can be built with nbake, that showcases how Pug and YAML can be used to generate dynamic HTML while still running on a static web server.
+There is also a non-SPA example blog app that can be built with nBake, that showcases how Pug and YAML can be used to generate dynamic HTML while still running on a static web server.
 See https://github.com/MetaBake/nbake-intro-blog for more info.

 The Hello World example project includes a _RIOT_ component written in Pug.
 If you like components and Pug,